Harry & Paul

 Harry & Paul (originally titled Ruddy Hell!
 It's Harry & Paul) is a British sketch comedy show starring Harry Enfield and Paul Whitehouse.
 It was first broadcast on BBC One on 13 April 2007.
-Prior to broadcast it was trailed as The Harry Enfield Show.
+Prior to broadcast, it was trailed as The Harry Enfield Show.

-The show reunites the pair, who had success with Harry Enfield's Television Programme in the 1990s.
+The show reunites the pair, who had success with Harry Enfield's Television Programme (later titled Harry Enfield & Chums) in the 1990s.

-The second series of the programme began on BBC One on 5 September 2008.
+The second series of the programme began on BBC1 on 5 September 2008.
 This was the last TV series from the comedy producer Geoffrey Perkins, who died shortly before transmission.
-A third series was commissioned and began on 28 September 2010, this time on BBC Two, where the show had been moved to because of falling ratings.
+A third series was commissioned and began on 28 September 2010, this time on BBC2, where the show had been moved to because of falling ratings.
 The fourth series was broadcast in 2012.

 First series

 The first series' opening sequence is a parody of a skin care advertisement, and shows the two main female cast members (Morwenna Banks and Laura Solon) being given a pint of lager before the footage speeds rapidly as the women have make-up removed and hair cut, and are given cigarettes and hamburgers, followed by noodles and more cigarettes.
 As the make-up and hair are removed, it becomes clear the two women were Harry Enfield and Paul Whitehouse.